haskell-game/brainstorming/underlying-libs.md

   + zlib license
   + It is actually active despite not having been updated in a long time.
 I personally couldn't get it building on Arch, mailed the author and got it fixed the next day (Jeanne-Kamikaze)
 * Cons
-  + Not very actively developed (latest news from 2003), but the author is still alive (see above)
+  + Not very actively developed (latest news from 2003), but the author is still alive lurking in the shadows (see above)

 SOIL